AleksaMCode/Preferred-Network-List-Sniffer/README.md

 class="center"
 />
 <p align="center">
-    <label>Fig. 4.
-PNLS system deployment diagram</label>
+    <label>Fig. 4: PNLS system deployment diagram</label>
     </p>
 </p>

 ### Why Asynchronous Server Gateway Interface?

 <p align="justify">Asynchronous Server Gateway Interface (ASGI) provides standardizes interface between async-capable Python web servers and services [4].
-The ASGI was chosen due to the project's need for long-lived WebSocket connection in order to facilitate async communications between different clients.
+The ASGI was chosen due to the project's need for a long-lived WebSocket connection in order to facilitate async communications between different clients.
 In addition, it also allows for utilization of the background coroutines during API calls.
 The PNLS uses <a href="https://github.com/encode/uvicorn">uvicorn</a> implementation for Python in order to use the ASGI web server.</p>

 ### Why WebSockets?
 <p align="justify">Through utilization of WebSocket communication protocol, we are able to facilitate full-duplex, two-way communication.
 While this project doesn't have the need for two-way communication, it does have a need for real-time interaction between the system components.
 This way, the sniffed data will be available to the end-user as soon as they are captured.</p>